 Every content creator needs to keep track of their projects, and there are a variety of ways to do so.
 Project management platforms help you stay organized and thus more productive, so productivity and project management often go hand in hand.

-There are apps like Evernote and Asana that you can take on the go.
+There are apps like Evernote and Asana that you can take on the go to have full control over your own blog and even team members.
 Asana is better for teams, while Evernote works well for solopreneurs.
 ClickUp is another project management app that’s even better because it also helps you manage your tasks as well, and this is critical.

 Trello is another popular project management tool that some people even use for full-scale course launches.